Clinical trial: Information technology

 The last decade has seen a proliferation of information technology use in the planning and conduct of clinical trials.
 Clinical trial management systems are often used by research sponsors or CROs to help plan and manage the operational aspects of a clinical trial, particularly with respect to investigational sites.
 Advanced analytics for identifying researchers and research sites with expertise in a given area utilize public and private information about ongoing research.
 Web-based electronic data capture (EDC) and clinical data management systems are used in a majority of clinical trials to collect case report data from sites, manage its quality and prepare it for analysis.
 Interactive voice response systems are used by sites to register the enrollment of patients using a phone and to allocate patients to a particular treatment arm (although phones are being increasingly replaced with web-based (IWRS) tools which are sometimes part of the EDC system).
 While patient-reported outcome were often paper based in the past, measurements are increasingly being collected using web portals or hand-held ePRO (or eDiary) devices, sometimes wireless.
 Statistical software is used to analyze the collected data and prepare them for regulatory submission.
 Access to many of these applications are increasingly aggregated in web-based clinical trial portals.
 In 2011, the FDA approved a phase I trial that used telemonitoring, also known as remote patient monitoring, to collect biometric data in patients' homes and transmit it electronically to the trial database.
 This technology provides many more data points and is far more convenient for patients, because they have fewer visits to trial sites.
 As noted below, decentralized clinical trials are those that do not require patients' physical presence at a site, and instead rely largely on digital health data collection, digital informed consent processes, and so on.

+Estimands

+To promote better consistency between a trial's objective and analysis methods, the International Committee for Harmonization of Technical Requirements for Pharmaceuticals for Human Use (ICH) has published a new international trial regulatory guidance in Nov 2019, the ICH E9(R1) Addendum on Estimands and Sensitivity Analysis in Clinical Trials.
+The guidance calls for clearly defining the research question of a trial by specifying its estimand.

+An estimand is a clear description of the treatment effect a trial aims to quantify.
+The guidance provides a structured framework for defining estimands, which consists of five attributes: (i) population of patients; (ii) treatment conditions being compared; (iii) the endpoint; (iv) the summary measure; and (v) how intercurrent events are handled.
+Tutorials on how to implement the estimand framework is available.